Nickel Plate Road 765: Second excursion service

-In 2006, the FWRHS was given an "Locomotive Restoration Award" by the Tourist Railway Association, Inc. and the "Outstanding Restoration Award" from the Architecture and Community Heritage Foundation of Fort Wayne.
-Despite several attempts, the FWRHS was initially unable to secure a host railroad on which to operate No. 765, as mounting liability costs and busy, profitable railroads had all but curtailed the majority of mainline steam excursions during the 765's overhaul.
-Despite these unfavorable logistics, the FWRHS planned and executed No. 765's first trips in sixteen years at the Hoosier Valley Railroad Museum on May 21, 2009.
+In 2006, the Fort Wayne Railroad Historical Society was given a "Locomotive Restoration Award" by the Tourist Railway Association, Inc. and the "Outstanding Restoration Award" from the Architecture and Community Heritage Foundation of Fort Wayne.
+Despite several attempts, the Fort Wayne Railroad Historical Society was initially unable to secure a host railroad on which to operate No. 765, as mounting liability costs and busy, profitable railroads had all but curtailed the majority of mainline steam excursions during No. 765's overhaul.
+Despite these unfavorable logistics, the Fort Wayne Railroad Historical Society planned and executed No. 765's first trips in 16 years at the Hoosier Valley Railroad Museum on May 21, 2009.

-From 2009 to 2011, No. 765 largely operated passenger excursions, photo charters and public events on regional and short line railroads, including the Chesapeake and Indiana, Great Lakes Central, Cuyahoga Valley Scenic Railroad and Iowa Interstate, the latter of which enabled the 765 to traverse the Mississippi River for the first time.
+From 2009 to 2011, No. 765 largely operated passenger excursions, photo charters and public events on regional and short line railroads, including the Chesapeake and Indiana, Great Lakes Central, Cuyahoga Valley Scenic Railroad, and Iowa Interstate, the latter of which enabled No. 765 to traverse the Mississippi River for the first time.

 In 2012, Norfolk Southern leased No. 765 to operate a series of employee appreciation specials in Ohio, Pennsylvania, West Virginia and Missouri, to mark the company's 30th anniversary.
-The FWRHS, celebrating its own 40th anniversary, outfitted No. 765 with a GPS tracker which was viewed over 120,000 times on August 20, 2012, with a mobile app version downloaded over 19,000 times.
-Of note, the locomotive is the first steam locomotive to maintain an active Twitter presence: a practice later followed by Union Pacific's steam program.
+The Fort Wayne Railroad Historical Society, celebrating its own 40th anniversary, outfitted No. 765 with a GPS tracker which was viewed over 120,000 times on August 20, 2012, with a mobile app version downloaded over 19,000 times.
+Of note, No. 765 is the first steam locomotive to maintain an active Twitter presence: a practice later followed by Union Pacific's steam program.

 In 2013, No. 765 was officially included in Norfolk Southern's 21st Century Steam program: an effort to engage the general public and celebrate the railroad's heritage through steam locomotive operations.
-It operated public trips in Ohio and Pennsylvania in May, 2013.
+It operated public trips in Ohio and Pennsylvania in May 2013.
 Memorial Day Weekend marked the first public steam-powered excursions over Horseshoe Curve since 1977.
 In August 2013, the Fort Wayne Railroad Historical Society announced plans to run two 225 mi round-trip excursions in mid-October, 2013 between Fort Wayne and Lafayette, Indiana, along a line once owned by the Wabash Railroad (and the route of the "Wabash Cannonball").
 This was the first time since 1993 that a steam excursion had operated out of Fort Wayne.

-In 2014, the 765 operated a few employee specials including The Commodore Vanderbilt from Elkhart, Indiana to Bryan, Ohio on May 3 and 4, The Nickel Plate Limited from Calumet City, IL to Argos, Indiana on May 10 and 11 and The Mercury Express from Detroit, Michigan to Toledo, Ohio on July 5 and 6 along with The Detroit Arrow public excursion from Detroit, Michigan to Fort Wayne, Indiana on July 12 and 13 and visited Train Expo 2014, run by the Steam Railroading Institute in June.
+In 2014, No. 765 operated a few employee specials including The Commodore Vanderbilt from Elkhart, Indiana to Bryan, Ohio on May 3 and 4, The Nickel Plate Limited from Calumet City, IL to Argos, Indiana on May 10 and 11 and The Mercury Express from Detroit, Michigan to Toledo, Ohio on July 5 and 6 along with The Detroit Arrow public excursion from Detroit, Michigan to Fort Wayne, Indiana on July 12 and 13 and visited Train Expo 2014, run by the Steam Railroading Institute in June.